Choose a perfect LMS for your business needs

 Lanteria’s Learning Management System includes all of these universal features (as well as cool “extras”) and can be customized by our consultants in accordance with customer requirements, all for a fraction of the price our competitors offer.

 Lanteria LMS in facts and digits

-OmniChem: Deployed customized Lanteria Learning Management System to substitute old unmodern system.
-Lanteria HR became a data storage for all learning data since 1992 till today.
+OmniChem: Deployed customized Lanteria Learning Management System to substitute old unmodern systems.
+Lanteria HR became data storage for all learning data from 1992 till today.
 Automated processes reduced the overall workload of training managers and increased work efficiency by 75%

 Milne: Deployed customized Lanteria Learning Management System.
 Automated processes increased training managers work efficiency by 75%